RockefellerArchiveCenter/aurora/README.md

 ## API

-Aurora comes with a RESTful API, built using the Django Rest Framework.
-In addition to interacting with the API via your favorite command-line client, you can also use the browsable API interface available in the application.
+Aurora comes with a RESTful API, built using the Django Rest Framework, accessible via any command-line client.

 ### Authentication